dataprofessor/openai-chatbot/README.md

 # 🤖💬 OpenAI Chatbot

-A conversational chatbot built in Python using GPT 3.5 (an LLM model from OpenAI) and Streamlit.
+A conversational chatbot built in Python using Streamlit and the OpenAI LLM model GPT 3.5.

 ## Demo App